MarsRon/aqua/README.md

 # Aqua

-Random sentence generator using Markov chain, trained on KonoSuba light novel.
+Random sentence generator trained on KonoSuba light novel using Markov chain.

+Also included is a FastAPI webserver using Aqua to generate random sentences.

-Training data is based on [Kazuma](https://github.com/MarsRon/kazuma)'s.
+Training data is based on the one used by [Kazuma](https://github.com/MarsRon/kazuma).

 ## Example